FSDev-NeighborConnect/frontend/README.md

 ```bash
 npm run dev
 ```
-The app should now be running at `http://localhost:5173` by default
+The app should now be running at `http://localhost:3000`

 > To use a different port, set `VITE_PORT` in your `.env` file